Python script for normalizing demographic data across zip codes

 Raw ACS counts are incomparable across geographies due to population variance.
 The normalize_and_weight method implements population-weighted min-max scaling:

 This preserves relative demographic intensity while penalizing low-population noise.
-Retail planners frequently adjust scaling factors to reflect format-specific consumer behavior.
-For example, premium grocery formats may apply a 1.35x multiplier to household income and education variables, while discount retailers prioritize population density and vehicle ownership metrics.
+Retail planners frequently adjust scaling factors to reflect format-specific consumer behavior: premium grocery formats may apply a 1.35× multiplier to household income and education variables, while discount retailers prioritize population density and vehicle ownership metrics.
 Refer to established methodologies for Weighting Demographic Variables for Target Audiences when configuring multipliers.

 CI/CD Integration & Operationalization

-Deploy the normalization script as a containerized microservice to ensure environment parity.
+Deploy the normalization script as a containerized microservice:

 FROM python:3.11-slim